 When appropriately configured, Meraki and Okta create a tight feedback loop between user identity and network access.
 Meraki wireless networks can be set up to authenticate users via RADIUS or SAML, pointing to Okta as the authoritative source of identity.

 Here’s how it works: When a user attempts to connect to a Meraki SSID, the request is routed to Okta via a cloud-hosted RADIUS proxy such as JumpCloud, SecureW2, or Foxpass.
 Okta verifies the user credentials and checks for policies such as MFA enforcement or group membership.
+Users may be prompted for additional verification in their browser, depending on device recognition and security policies.
 Only after the identity has been validated does the user gain access to the network.
+During the Okta authentication process, a check box option such as ‘Remember me for 180 days’ may be available to enhance user convenience and session management.

 Protocols like SAML and RADIUS enable this secure handshake between Meraki and Okta.
 Meraki’s RADIUS authentication supports dynamic VLAN assignment and policy enforcement, which lets IT teams tailor access based on user role or department.
 This setup also enables device posture checks, meaning only devices that meet compliance standards (e.g., up-to-date antivirus or MDM enrollment) can connect.